natcap/invest.users-guide/source/habitat_quality.rst

 Interpreting Results
 --------------------

-Final results are found in the *Output* folder within the *Workspace* specified for this module.
+The following is a short description of each of the outputs from the Habitat Quality model.
+Final results are found within the user defined Workspace specified for this model run.
+"Suffix" in the following file names refers to the optional user-defined Suffix input to the model.

+* **[Workspace]** folder:

-* **Parameter log**: Each time the model is run, a text (.txt) file will appear in the *Output* folder.
-The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.
+* **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
+The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
+When contacting NatCap about errors in a model run, please include the parameter log.

+* **[workspace]\\output** folder:

-* **degrad_cur** -- Relative level of habitat degradation on the current landscape.
+	* **deg_sum_out_c.tif** -- Relative level of habitat degradation on the current landscape.
 A high score in a grid cell means habitat degradation in the cell is high relative to other cells.
 Grid cells with non-habitat land cover (LULC with Hj = 0) get a degradation score of 0.
 This is a mapping of degradation scores calculated with equation (3).

+	* **deg_sum_out_f.tif** -- Relative level of habitat degradation on the future landscape.
+A high score in a grid cell means habitat degradation in the cell is high relative to other cells.
+This output is only created if a future LULC map is given as input.
+Grid cells with non-habitat land cover (LULC with Hj = 0) get a degradation score of 0.
+This is a mapping of degradation scores calculated with equation (3).

-* **qual_cur** -- Habitat quality on the current landscape.
+	* **quality_out_c.tif** -- Relative level of habitat quality on the current landscape.
 Higher numbers indicate better habitat quality vis-a-vis the distribution of habitat quality across the rest of the landscape.
 Areas on the landscape that are not habitat get a quality score of 0.
 This quality score is unitless and does not refer to any particular biodiversity measure.
 This is a mapping of habitat qulaity scores calculated with equation (4).

+	* **quality_out_f.tif** -- Relative level of habitat quality on the future landscape.
+Higher numbers indicate better habitat quality vis-a-vis the distribution of habitat quality across the rest of the landscape.
+This output is only created if a future LULC map is given as input.
+Areas on the landscape that are not habitat get a quality score of 0.
+This quality score is unitless and does not refer to any particular biodiversity measure.
+This is a mapping of habitat qulaity scores calculated with equation (4).

-* **rarity_cur**  -- Relative habitat rarity on the current landscape vis-a-vis the baseline map.
-This output is only created if a baseline LULC map is submitted (input # 3).
+	* **rarity_c.tif**  -- Relative habitat rarity on the current landscape vis-a-vis the baseline map.
+This output is only created if a baseline LULC map is given as input.
 This map gives each grid cell's value of Rx (see equation (6)).
+The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's value in rarity_c.tif.

-The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's rarity_cur value.
+	* **rarity_f.tif**  -- Relative habitat rarity on the future landscape vis-a-vis the baseline map.
+This output is only created if both baseline and future LULC maps are given as input.
+This map gives each grid cell's value of Rx (see equation (6)).
+The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's value in rarity_c.tif.

-Optional Output Files
-^^^^^^^^^^^^^^^^^^^^^

-If you are running a future scenario (i.e., you have provided input # 2 and future LULC scenario threat layers), you will also see *degrad_fut* and *qual_fut* in the output folder as well.
-Further, if you have submitted a baseline LULC map (input # 3) as well, you will also see the raster *rarity_fut* in the output folder.

-If you have entered a baseline map (input # 3) and threat layers for the baseline (input # 4)), then you will find the rasters *degrad_bse* AND *qual_bse* in the output folder.

-Recall, if you are setting Hj for all LULC j on a continuum between 0 and 1 based on the habitat suitability for a particular species group then these results are only applicable to that species group.
+* **[workspace]\\intermediate** folder:

+	This folder contains some of the intermediate files created during the model run.
+Usually you do not need to work with these files, unless you are trying to better understand how the model works, or debugging a model run.
+They include maps of habitats (*habitat__[b,c,f]*.tif), threats layers processed with Threats data table attributes (*[threat]_filtered_[b,c,f]*), sensitivity applied to different threats (*sens_[threat]_[b,c,f].tif*), and a rasterized version of the Access input (*access_layer.tif*).

 Modifying Output and Creating a Landscape Biodiversity Score
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The model output doesn't provide landscape-level quality and rarity scores for comparing the baseline, current, and future LULC scenarios.
+The model output does not provide landscape-level quality and rarity scores for comparing the baseline, current, and future LULC scenarios.
 Instead the user must summarize habitat extent and quality and rarity scores for each landscape.
-At the simplest level, a habitat quality landscape score for a LULC scenario is simply the aggregate of all grid cell-level scores under the scenario.
-In other words, we can sum all grid-level quality scores on the *qual_bse* (if available), *qual_cur*, and *qual_fut* (if available) maps and then compare scores.
+At the simplest level, a habitat quality landscape score for an LULC scenario is simply the aggregate of all grid cell-level scores under the scenario.
+In other words, we can sum all grid-level quality scores from the  *quality_out_c.tif*, *quality_out_b.tif* (if available), and *quality_out_f.tif* (if available) maps and then compare scores.
 A map may have a higher aggregate quality score for several reasons.
 For one, it may just have more habitat area.
 However, if the amount of habitat across any two scenarios is approximately the same then a higher landscape quality score is indicative of better overall quality habitat.

 Scores for certain areas on a landscape could also be compared.
 For example, we could compare aggregate habitat quality scores in areas of the landscape that are known to be in the geographic ranges of species of interest.
-For example, suppose we have geographic range maps of 9 species and have submitted current and future LULC scenario maps to the habitat quality model.
-In this case we would determine 18 aggregate habitat quality scores, once for each modeled species under each scenario.
+For example, suppose we have geographic range maps of 9 species and have provided current and future LULC scenario maps to the Habitat Quality model.
+In this case we would determine 18 aggregate habitat quality scores, once for each modeled species under each scenario (current and future).
 Let :math:`G_{s_{\mathrm{cur}}}` indicate the set of grid cells on the current landscape that are in :math:`s`' range.
 Then the average habitat quality score in species :math:`s`' range on the current landscape is given by,

 .. math:: Q_{s_{\mathrm{cur}}}=\frac{\sum^{G^{s_{\mathrm{cur}}}}_{x=1}Q_{xj_{\mathrm{cur}}}}{G^{s_{\mathrm{cur}}}}
-  :label: eqn9
+  :label: (hq.
+9)

-where :math:`Q_{xj_{cur}}` indicates the habitat quality score on parcel x in LULC j on the current landscape and :math:`Q_{xj_{cur} = 0}` if qual_cur for x is "No Data".
+where :math:`Q_{xj_{cur}}` indicates the habitat quality score on pixel :math:`x` in LULC :math:`j` on the current landscape and :math:`Q_{xj_{cur}} = 0}` if quality_out.tif for pixel :math:`x` is "No Data".
 The average range-normalized habitat quality score for all 9 species on the current landscape would be given by,

 .. math:: R_x = \sum^X_{x=1}\sigma_{xj}R_j
-  :label: eqn10
+  :label: (hq.
+10)

-Then we would repeat for the future landscape with the grid cells in set Gs_fut for each species s and the set of :math:`Q_{xj_{fut}}`.
+Then we would repeat for the future landscape with the grid cells in set :math:`G_{s_{\mathrm{fut}}}` for each species :math:`s` and the set of :math:`Q_{xj_{fut}}`.

 .. primerend